 I have one more thing to say before you go and make these brownies (because I know you just can’t resist it)- When you bite into one of these brownies, you will instantly love them.
 Do you know how I know?
 Because there are whole Reese’s cups inside of the brownies.
 You’re welcome.

 Take the frozen Reese's peanut butter cups and press them into the brownie batter in a 4x4 grid pattern.
 They should be pressed in enough that the top of the Reese's cup is at the same height as the brownie batter.

-- While the brownies are baking, make the peanut butter frosting.
-Using a stand mixer, blend together peanut butter, powdered sugar, butter, and milk 3-4 minutes or until light and fluffy.
+While the brownies are baking, make the peanut butter frosting.
+Using a stand mixer, blend together peanut butter, powdered sugar, butter, and milk 2-3 minutes or until light and fluffy.

 Drizzle the melted chocolate on top of the peanut butter frosting and allow the brownies to set.